4wayhandshake/4wayhandshake.github.io/content/walkthrough/trick.md

 I did not know what all the smtp status codes were, so I checked the [wiki](https://en.wikipedia.org/wiki/List_of_SMTP_server_return_codes).
 There was an example shown at the bottom of that wiki article showing how to interact with the server using these codes.
 Noting that the nmap enumeration showed `ENHANCEDSTATUSCODES` I referred to the bottom example for sending a message.
 I also tried checking some users (root, admin, mailto).

-> :bulb: If this worked, then perhaps the usernames could be enumerated using this VRFY command..?
+> 💡 If this worked, then perhaps the usernames could be enumerated using this VRFY command..?

 ```
 └─$ telnet $RADDR 25